Paula Duncan

-Paula Margaret Duncan (born 15 September 1952) is an Australian actor, known for her television roles in Number 96 as Carol Finlayson, The Young Doctors as Lisa Brooks, Cop Shop as Danni Francis and Prisoner as Lorelei Wilkinson.
+Paula Margaret Duncan (born 15 September 1952) is an Australian actress, known for her television roles in Number 96 as Carol Finlayson, The Young Doctors as Lisa Brooks, Cop Shop as Danni Francis and Prisoner as Lorelei Wilkinson.

 Early life

 Duncan was born in Cooma, New South Wales, to publicans Rita and Robert on 15 September 1952.
 She was the youngest of four children, including brothers Bob and Warren, and sister, fellow actress, Carmen Duncan.
 When she was a young child, she got to present a posy to the Queen on the 1954 Royal Tour.

 Duncan went to boarding school at Santa Sabina College in Sydney’s inner western suburbs, where she first developed her interest in arts and drama, with encouragement from the nuns.
 She subsequently auditioned for Sydney's National Institute of Dramatic Art (NIDA), but was told she was “too immature”.
 She was accepted into the school at a later date, but quit after two years.